corrode/corrode.github.io/content/blog/lifetimes/index.md

 {% info(headline="Disclaimer: When Lifetimes Really Matter", icon="info") %}

-The advice in this article is focused on typical scenarios.
+The advice in this article is focused on common scenarios.
 There are cases where you *do* have to worry about lifetimes.

 If you're working in areas like embedded systems, real-time applications, or other performance-critical environments, you might encounter scenarios where dealing with lifetimes is essential.
 In such cases, please consult the [section on lifetime elision in the Rustonomicon](https://doc.rust-lang.org/nomicon/lifetime-elision.html) for more detailed information.